charly1/HackEncodeClub/smart-contract/readme.md

 same as before but with possibility to specify the license_time_default.
 Warning this is an offset that the smart contract will add the the timestamp at the time of function execution

-- `addSoftware(string name, string version, address software_admin)`
+- `addSoftware(string name, string version, uint license_time_default, address software_admin)`

-Same as before but here the admin can be specified to a different address.
+Same as beforebut with all parameters specified but with admin address specified as well.
 Be careful with the admin address, if not specify correctly, you may completely loose access to the software.

-- `addSoftware(string name, string version, uint license_time_default, address software_admin)`

-Same as beforebut with all parameters specified.

 - `softwares(uint index)`

 Access to the array of Software.
 Returns the address of the Software smart-contracts

+- `softwareIndex(Software _software)`

+Return the index of the software address specified.

 - `getNbOfSoftware()`